mohamed-albgal/yarc/src/pages/programs/reading-forum-2020.md

 tags: Arabic
 type: program
 ---
+# Reading Pioneers Forum

-Started in March 17, 2020, this program focuses in promoting Arabic reading, writing, healthy conversations and debates among our community.
+**Started in March 17, 2020, this program focuses in promoting Arabic reading, writing, healthy conversations and debates among our community.
-The program management assign a book for 2-3 weeks were participants read and write a reflection about their readings and meet virtually via Zoom once a week to discuss their writings.
+The program management assign a book for 2-3 weeks were participants read and write a reflection about their readings and meet virtually via Zoom once a week to discuss their writings.**